|

 Mistake 3: Copy-pasting job descriptions instead of showing impact

 What to do instead: Highlight KPIs, quotas, project outcomes, and business value.
-Think in terms of growth, impact, and scale.

 Bad: "Responsible for enterprise accounts in the DACH region"